 David Snowden on Complexity theory

 Binnie Dansby – Source Process Breath work –

 Bruce Lipton http://www.brucelipton.com/

 Some more reflections

-I have been influenced by Ken Wilber – All Quadrants All Levels (AQAL), integral approach, although I appreciate under meta analysis, there is much mroe to say.
+I have been influenced by Ken Wilber – All Quadrants All Levels (AQAL), integral approach, although I appreciate under meta analysis, there is much more to say on this.
 There are two works of his I often use, which I still find helpful.
 Firstly, the spectrum of consciousness using the right tools for the right job.
 Secondly, using the analogy of vertical as enlightenment and horizontal as personality, to have the widest in both so that the full force of truth can come through.
-For example if you have been arrested in psycho-sexual development you might well abuse, even if you have had a enlightened experience (a sotapanna has not dealt with his/her relationship to sensual desire).
+For example if you have been arrested in psycho-sexual development you might well abuse, even if you have had a enlightened experience.

 When you apply the AQAL framework its means one needs to not just look at one own experience but also how it effects the world, the environment and other people.